Being Mindful: Courses and Coaching

 We recognise it can be more convenient to work in a private setting.
 It can also be more productive, especially if there is a particular focus that brings you to mindfulness.
 We tailor sessions to suit your needs, which can be bespoke sessions or following the standard 8-week curriculum.
 Find out more.

 Simon has a long history in coaching and has recently contributed to Jonathan Passmore‘s latest book Cognitive Behavioural Coaching.

 According to the Mindfulness Initiative report to Parliament we spend more of our time working than doing anything else, and researchers have found that these hours are on average the least happy of our lives.
 Endemic stress accounts for a large proportion of workplace absence and represents a huge loss of national productivity.
 Meanwhile, success in most organisations relies on the very things that unhappiness and stress erode – collaboration, creativity, cognitive flexibility and effective decision-making.

 Psychologist and researcher Jutta Tobias says “Mindfulness in organisations has been researched for at least 25 years.
 The evidence shows consistently that when individuals and teams practice mindfulness whilst working together, and when mindfulness is part of the culture and strategy of the organisation, then such an organisation performs more reliably than its competitors.”

 Our workplace mindfulness training is not about how much people can do.
 The intention is to understand and manage our own thoughts and feelings in a way that supports and sustains our health and well-being.
 We believe this is essential to thrive in today’s complex, dynamic and interconnected world.

 Why bother with mindfulness?

-If you’re still not sure about the next step you might appreciate this wonderful blog post written by a guy who took a mindfulness coaching course with us recently.
+If you’re still not sure about the next step you might appreciate this wonderful blog post written by a client we coached in 2021.